 Consistency is the founding of all habits.
 The more you’re going to keep the schedule fixed, the more people are going to make a habit out of reading your newsletters.
-It usually takes us 21 days to form a new habit, after which things will be naturally integrated in our program.
-Aside from being easier for your business to organize the issues of the newsletter internally as to be constant, this form of time consistency represents a key issue in attributing credibility – being able to stick to a schedule involves planning and efficient resources distribution.
+It usually takes us 21 days to form a new habit, after which things will be naturally integrated into our program.
+Aside from being easier for your business to organize the issues of the newsletter internally as to be constant, this form of time consistency represents a key issue in attributing credibility; being able to stick to a schedule involves planning and efficient resources distribution.

 24. Avoid List Fatigue.
 Avoid Sending Too Many Emails